-4) Discussion
+9) Discussion

 a.
-2020-2029 STIP/MPO Transportation Improvement Program Administrative Modifications #23-4 Mr. Kozlosky said that this item is for informational purposes only and will be brought back for consideration at the next meeting.
+2020-2029 STIP/MPO Transportation Improvement Program Administrative Modifications #23-4 Mr. Kozlosky said that this item is for information purposes only and will be brought back for consideration at the Board's next meeting.

 b.
-2050 Metropolitan Transportation Plan Branding
+2050 Metropolitan Transportation Plan Logo and Branding